 - If they hold their assets in revocable living trusts.

 Even if your parents don’t want to discuss their estate planning with you, which is their right, you can at least ask them if they have an estate plan in place.
 If they don’t or haven’t completed their planning, suggest that they consult with a Georgia estate planning attorney.
-The Law Offices of Shane Smith can help your family get their estate planning in order.
+Shane Smith Law can help your family get their estate planning in order.
 Call an experienced Peachtree estate-planning lawyer today at (770) 487-8999.